benchmarko/CPCBasic/README.md

     - This is not true for the *INKEY* function.
 Use *CALL &BD19* again.
 An example on how to wait 5 seconds or the SPACE key: `t!=TIME+300*5:WHILE TIME<t!
 AND INKEY(47)<0:CALL &BD19:WEND :?"Done."`
 - Use URL parameter "tron=true" to activate line tracing mode with *TRON* and *TROFF*
 - Use *OPENIN* and *INPUT#9* to load data from a file in the current "directory" or from Browser local storage
 - If the program is complete (that means, no *MERGE* or *CHAIN MERGE* inside), line number destinations are checked for existence.
-For example, if the *line number* in *GOTO line* does not exist, the compilation fails.
+For example, if the line number in *GOTO line* does not exist, the compilation fails.
 - The commands and functions are checked for number of arguments but not always for argument types.

+## BASIC Features

+Did you know?

+- Comparison with equal in assignment, e.g. `a=0: x=(a=0): ?x`, returns -1 for true
+- *ENV*: Special syntax with "=" to define hardware volume envelopes
+- Mixed parentheses and brackets in arrays, e.g. `a(3]=6: ?a[3)`

 ## Debugging